paulstothard/cgview/scripts/cgview_xml_builder/README.md

 -show_sequence_features - Whether to draw features contained in the supplied '-sequence' file, if it is a GenBank or EMBL file.
 [T/F].
 Default is T.

+-show_contigs - Whether to stagger divider rings to show the boundaries of contigs in sequences consisting of multiple contigs.
+[T/F].
+Default is T.

 -draw_divider_rings - Whether to draw divider rings between feature rings.
 [T/F].
 Default is F.